sfc-aqua/quisp/doc/USAGE-omnetpp-gui.md

-# RUNNING THE OMNET++ GUI
+# Running the OmNET++ GUI

 We are working with the following installation tree.
+You are assumed to have just come from [doc/INSTALL.md](INSTALL.md).

 ```
 home/